 Berklee offers a variety of summer music camps for kids ages 9 to 18, although most of the programs are for high school students 14 and up.
 Most of the camps occur at the Berklee campus, but there are several options in Boston, MA, and Valencia, Spain.
 The sessions range from five days to two weeks, but there is also one five-week program.

-Many of Berklee's programs are focused on particular instruments, while others allow for a diverse group of musicians.
+Many of Berklee’s programs are focused on particular instruments, while others allow for a diverse group of musicians.
 There are courses for pianists, vocalists, songwriters, and aspiring film composers.
-Other summer programs include music production and composition and musical theater workshops.
+Other summer programs include musical theater and music production and composition.

 Berklee also offers day sessions designed for students with disabilities.
 There are also online summer camps for those who can’t attend campus, plus students can earn college credits for attending.
 It’s a prestigious program for those with a serious interest in a music career and future college students.